Alison Boyd: Chair of Governors, Foundation Governor

-Carrie Reynolds: Chair of Governors, Parent Governor
+Carrie Reynolds: Parent Governor

 I moved to Dorking in August 2017 and my two eldest children started at Powell that September in Year 1 and Reception.
 I have a public sector background in political policy and research but am currently at home with my youngest son.
 I love swimming and am working on overcoming my fear of fish to swim in open water!